Investigation and Accountability Framework

 $500 non-refundable fee per rejected claim.
 Claims need professional forensic evidence before reaching committee.
 "This makes us look bad" gets rejected at preliminary review, fee forfeited.

+Device owners who discover blacklisting (via failed future submissions) can appeal.
 Submit hashes of critical images immediately (authenticated while appeal proceeds).
 Provide technical explanation.
-Independent expert reviews.
-Committee votes (2 of 3, max 14 days; 7 days for high-risk).
-If successful, blacklist completely removed with clean records.
+Independent expert reviews forensic evidence.
+Committee votes (2 of 3, max 14 days; 7 days for high-risk contexts).
+If successful, Transaction ID completely removed from PRL with clean records.
 Coalition Members can expedite for photographers in high-risk contexts.

 What prevents scope creep?